 - Midas River 100 coin run.

-- Being turned into a scarecrow prevents physical attacks, but not special ones.
+- Being hit by one of Bowyer's arrows and turned into a scarecrow prevents physical attacks, but not special ones.
 So your team of scarecrows can still cast lightning and shoot laser beams.

 Awesome / Super Mario RPG